Language-Research-Technology/ldac-profile/profile/profile.md

 hasMember property but should not include descriptions of Objects that are stored elsewhere in the repository.

-Objects are placed in a Collection using the `memberOf` property (`pcdm:memberOf`), which is rewuired.
+Objects are placed in a Collection using the `memberOf` property (`pcdm:memberOf`), which is required.
 The reverse may also be encoded using the `hasMember` property on a Collection.

-The following diagram show how these relationships are encoded in a single "bundled" RO-Crate.
+The following diagram shows how these relationships are encoded in a single "bundled" RO-Crate.

 ![](media/bundled-crate.svg)